ssjunnebo/dataflow_transfer/README.md

 - Run directories are named according to sequencer-specific ID formats (defined in run classes)
 - Final completion is indicated by the presence of a sequencer-specific final file (e.g., `CopyComplete.txt` for Illumina)
 - Remote storage is accessible via rsync over SSH
 - CouchDB is accessible and the database specified in the config exists and has a ddoc called `events` with a view called `current_status_per_runfolder` that emits a dictionary of all the statuses and their current state (true/false)
+- CouchDB is accessible and the database `gs_configs` contains a document called `regex_patterns` containing the regexes used to identify different run types.
 - The flowcell ID is set to correspond to the ID that is scanned with a barcode scanner during sequencing setup in the lab

 ### Status Files